Robert John Evans papers

 In 1947, Evans took a position on the faculty of the Poultry Department of Michigan State University.
 He completed some advanced studies at Cambridge, England and Edinburgh, Scotland, but remained at Michigan until his retirement in 1977.
 He was internationally recognized as an expert in protein biochemistry, doing extensive work with eggs and beans.

 Robert Pugmire Evans was born in 1946 to parents Robert John and Alice Pugmire Evans.
-He graduated from Brigham Young University in 1971, then went on to Idaho State University to receive a doctorate in engineering and applied science.
-His dissertation received a patent.
-He married Loretta Luce while at BYU.
-While at the Idaho National Laboratory, Evans has published several papers in various engineering and national security subjects.
-He currently lives in Idaho Falls, Idaho.
+He served a mission for the Church of Jesus Christ of Latter-day Saints from 1966-1968 in the West Central States mission.
+He graduated from Brigham Young University in 1971.
+While at BYU he married Loretta Luce.
+After graduating from Brigham Young University, he then went on to receive a doctorate from Idaho State University in engineering and applied science, where his dissertation received a patent.
+He later started to work at the Idaho National Laboratory and published several papers in various engineering and national security subjects.
+As of 2014, he was a resident of Idaho Falls, Idaho.

 3 boxes (1.5 linear ft.)